EdgeLake/deployment-scripts/archive/blockchain.md

 # Blockchain

-The following describes utilizing the blockchainn logic as opposed to the "local" master node.
+The following describes utilizing the blockchain logic as opposed to the "local" master node.
-To utilize a "local" master node, set `LOCAL_BLOCKCHAIN=true` in the confugrations with appropriate configurations.
+To utilize a "local" master node, set `LOCAL_BLOCKCHAIN=true` in the configuration with appropriate configurations.

 ## Environment Params